What Makes a Home Warranty Company Trustworthy in 2026

 Are home warranties worth it for older homes?

-Home warranties can provide value for older homes with aging systems and appliances likely to need repairs.
-However, many companies exclude pre-existing conditions and may deny claims for improperly maintained items or systems beyond certain age limits.
-Review exclusions carefully and ensure your systems qualify for coverage before purchasing.
-For homes with HVAC, plumbing, or electrical systems 15+ years old, consider providers like First American with unlimited coverage on major systems rather than companies with low caps that won't cover extensive repairs.
+Home warranties can provide value for older homes with aging systems likely to need repairs, but many companies exclude pre-existing conditions and may deny claims for improperly maintained items.
+For homes with HVAC, plumbing, or electrical systems 15+ years old, consider providers like First American with no dollar cap on major system repairs rather than companies with low caps.
+Review exclusions carefully and learn more about coverage for older homes before committing.

 How long do home warranty companies take to respond to claims?

-Most reputable companies assign contractors within 24-48 hours of claim filing, though actual contractor contact may take up to 72 hours.
-Repair completion varies based on issue complexity and parts availability, typically 5-7 business days for standard repairs.
-Emergency situations like HVAC failures in extreme weather should receive priority scheduling, but companies rarely guarantee specific timeframes.
-Choice Home Warranty emphasizes fast response times while some customers report American Home Shield taking longer in certain markets.
+Most reputable companies assign contractors within 24 to 48 hours of claim filing, though actual contractor contact may take up to 72 hours.
+Repair completion varies based on issue complexity and parts availability, typically 5 to 7 business days for standard repairs.
+Emergency situations should receive priority scheduling, though specific timeframes are rarely guaranteed.

 Can I choose my own contractor with a home warranty?

 Most home warranty companies require you to use contractors from their network to maintain coverage.
-Some providers allow you to request specific contractors within their network or pay an additional fee to use your own contractor, though this often requires pre-approval.
+Some providers allow you to request specific contractors within their network or pay an additional fee to use your own, though this often requires pre-approval.
 Using non-network contractors without approval typically voids coverage for that repair.
-If you have a trusted contractor, ask whether the warranty company allows contractor choice before purchasing coverage.

 What's not covered by standard home warranties?

 Common exclusions include pre-existing conditions, improper installation, building code violations, lack of proper maintenance, cosmetic damage, rust, corrosion, and items beyond certain age limits.
-Most warranties don't cover outdoor fixtures (hose bibs, outdoor outlets), items not hard-wired or built-in, second/vacation homes (on standard plans), or structures like sheds and detached garages.
+Most warranties don't cover outdoor fixtures, items not hard-wired or built-in, second/vacation homes on standard plans, or structures like sheds and detached garages.
 Roof repairs are typically excluded unless you purchase specific add-on coverage.
-Always review the complete exclusions list before purchasing to understand what protection you're actually getting.
+Always review the complete exclusions list before purchasing.